AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### SERVFAIL failure response

-If this setting is enabled, AdGuard will send a SERVFAIL response to the client if all upstreams, including fallback ones, fail to reply.
-Otherwise, no response is sent to the client.
+If this setting is enabled and all upstreams, including fallback ones, fail to respond, AdGuard will send a SERVFAIL response to the client.

 #### Use fallback for non-fallback domains